Rainbow High (book)

-Rainbow High is the second novel in a trilogy by Alex Sánchez, focusing on the issues gay and questioning youth face as they come of age.
+Rainbow High is the second novel in the Rainbow trilogy by Mexican American author Alex Sánchez, focusing on the issues gay and questioning youth face as they come of age.
 This book is the sequel to Rainbow Boys and is followed by Rainbow Road.

 Plot summary

 It is the final semester of Jason Carillo's, Kyle Meeks's, and Nelson Glassman's senior year of high school.
 In the beginning they write letters expressing their past experiences and their current issues.
 They face the issues of coming out to the public, deciding which college to go to, and the ever-present threat of HIV/AIDS.

 Nelson Glassman

 Nelson is relieved to discover he does not have HIV, but his boyfriend Jeremy is HIV-positive.
 Nelson thinks Jeremy is pushing him away when Jeremy is just afraid of infecting Nelson.
 Nelson's mother keeps wanting to meet Jeremy and approves of their romantic relationship until she discovers that he is positive.
 After a while, Nelson suspects Jeremy wants to break up with him, so decides to break up with Jeremy first.
 They meet in a cafe and Nelson still is undecided about breaking up with Jeremy but eventually Jeremy decides to break up their relationship.
 Nelson is hurt when Jeremy is immediately content with the idea.
 Jeremy and Nelson stay friends (or try to), and go to the prom on a platonic date.
 He is also upset because his best friend Kyle might be going to Princeton without him, leaving him to go to Tech (a boring, nerdy school in his opinion) alone.
 He feels insecure about his loneliness and his friends, and feels a little left out sometimes.
 Nelson ultimately decides to not go to Tech since he wants to figure out what he wants to do with his life.